Joey Robert Parks

 I live in the center.
 I find it calming.
 Peaceful, even.

 My creative nonfiction book, Biggest Small Town, is in progress.
 It will teach readers to think like an entrepreneur in a way no book has ever done.
 It will be traditionally published.
-Being published traditionally is of the highest esteem compared to indie or self-publishing and everyone knows it.
-This is the high bar for excellence.
+It features stories from one entrepreneur in every state in America and one each in 24 countries.
+As of 3 Oct 2023, I'm on my 43rd of 74 interviews.
+My goal is to have an agent in place before the end of 2023.

-To get periodic email updates on these projects (and others), subscribe to my newsletter.
+To get periodic email updates on these projects (and others), subscribe to my weekly newsletter.
+Click the link to read past issues.
+Easy to unsubscribe.

 How I Became a Ghostwriter